-Recent deposits include:
+Recent and potential deposits include:

-- private correspondence
+- family and other private correspondence

-- photographs, diaries, travel journals
+- photographs, diaries, travel journals, scrapbooks

 - records created by community groups such as charities, advice centres, and self-help groups

 - records created by churches and other places of worship reflecting all faiths